-- Some medicines used to treat allergies or stomach ulcers, such as chlorphenamine, cimetidine and ranitidine.
+- Some medicines used to treat allergies or stomach ulcers, such as chlorphenamine and cimetidine.

 - Medication used during a general anaesthetic.

-- Steroid medicines (such as are used in asthma and emphysema) can sometimes cause high pressure in the eyes when used for long periods of time, but do not usually cause acute glaucoma.
+- Steroid medicines (such as those used in asthma and emphysema) can sometimes cause high pressure in the eyes when used for long periods of time (chronic open-angle glaucoma) but do not usually cause acute glaucoma.

-About 1 in 1,000 people develop acute glaucoma in their lifetime, so thankfully it is a rare condition.
-It is more likely in people over the age of 40 years and most often happens at around age 60-70 years.
+About 1 in 1,000 people develop acute glaucoma in their lifetime so it is a rare condition.
+It is commoner in people over the age of 40 years though it most often happens at around age 60-70 years.
 It is more common in long-sighted people and in women.
-It is also more common in Southeast Asian and Inuit people.
+It is also more common in people of South-East Asian or Inuit origin.

 The symptoms usually start suddenly.
 They include:

-- Sudden, severe pain within one eye and an ache around your eye.
+- Sudden, severe pain within one eye and an ache around the eye.

 - Blurred or reduced vision, often with circles (haloes) seen around lights.

-- The pain may spread around your head and be felt as a severe headache.
+- The pain may spread around the head and be felt as a severe headache.

 - Some people develop a feeling of sickness (nausea) and are sick (vomit).

-- Your eye usually feels hard and tender.
+- The eye usually feels hard and tender.

-- The clear surface of your eye (your cornea) can look hazy.
+- The clear surface of the eye (your cornea) can look hazy.